cyq7/dicti/README.md

+# Dicti
+Project in progress...
+English dictionary app:
+- finding informations about english words - definitions, synonyms audio and text pronunciation, etc..
+- creating flip cards for future learning
+- translating to other languages

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).